microsoftgraph/android-java-snippets-sample/README.md

 ## Device requirements
 To run snippets project, your device must meet the following requirement:
-* Android API level 16 or newer
+* Android API level 21 or newer

+## Android Studio requirements
+* Android build tools for Gradle 3.1+

 ### Prerequisites
 To use the Microsoft Graph SDK snippets project, you need the following: